Marcus Walden: Chicago Cubs

 On August 19, 2021, Walden signed a minor league deal with the Chicago Cubs.

 Gastonia Honey Hunters

 On April 20, 2022, Walden signed with the Gastonia Honey Hunters of the Atlantic League of Professional Baseball.

 Milwaukee Brewers

 On June 23, 2022, Walden signed a minor league deal with the Milwaukee Brewers.
-On December 16, Walden was released.
+He made 16 appearances (9 starts) for the Triple-A Nashville Sounds, logging an 0–3 record and 4.53 ERA with 52 strikeouts in 59.2 innings pitched.
+Walden was released by the Brewers organization on December 16.

+Gastonia Honey Hunters (second stint)

+On April 28, 2023, Walden signed with the Gastonia Honey Hunters of the Atlantic League of Professional Baseball.
+He made 4 starts for Gastonia, logging a 2-1 record and 2.70 ERA with 24 strikeouts in 20.0 innings pitched.

+Seattle Mariners

+On May 22, 2023, Walden signed a minor league deal with the Seattle Mariners.
+In 17 games (14 starts) for the Triple–A Tacoma Rainiers, he compiled a 3–3 record and 5.65 ERA with 50 strikeouts across 71 2/3 innings pitched.
+Walden elected free agency following the season on November 6.

 Personal life

 Walden and his wife, Nichole, have two daughters, Sutton and Palmer.
 Walden and two business partners opened the DIB Baseball Academy in Fresno in 2015.